nshilstut/CareersInLIS-Metadata/instructions/validating-and-exporting.md

 Once we are done validating all of our unmatched values against Wikidata values, we should extract the [URIs](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier) (Uniform Resource Identifiers) for each value.
 We will do this using GREL.

 Transformations in OpenRefine are ways of manipulating data in columns beyond facets and filters.
-Transformations are predominately written in **GREL**, or General Refine Expression Language.
+Transformations are predominantly written in **GREL**, or General Refine Expression Language.
 If you are familiar with Python commands or Excel formulas, you may see a number of similarities in GREL.
 Read more about GREL functions [here](https://github.com/OpenRefine/OpenRefine/wiki/GREL-Functions).

 On the **Place** column, select **Edit column > Add column based on this column**.
 Name this column **placeIDs**.
 In the transformation window, enter this GREL: